dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 ## 1 - Normalizing Vectors and what to know before hand

 This is a post on using the Vector3 normalize method, and other related features in the javaScript library know as threejs.
+There are a great number of things that you should be aware of before continuing to read this.
+For one thing this is not any kind of getting started type post on threejs let alone javaScript in general.
+However in this section I will be going over a few key details that you might want to read up on more in detail in order to gain a better understanding of what the Vector3 normalize method is all about.

 ## 2 - Basic Vector3 normalize example